11th February 2023

 See the Donadea 50k facebook page for the latest photos and comments.

 The beautiful surrounds of Donadea Forest Park in Co.
-Kildare, Ireland was the the venue for the 6th Annual Dondea 50KM race on the 13th of February.
+Kildare, Ireland will be the venue for the 9th Annual Dondea 50KM race on the 9th of February.
 Donadea Forest Park offers the perfect location for the 50KM Championship Event.
 Donadea Forest Park is situated in rural north Kildare and is approximately 640 acres in size.

-This event is the brainchild of one our most active members and committee member Anthony Lee.
-Anthony who is an avid Ultra Runner himself, has brought ultra running in the last five years to the forefront of Donadea Running Club encouraging other members of the club to get involved in 24 hour races, ultra team events and more recently the Connemara Ultra Run.
+This event is the brainchild of one our most active members and chairperson Anthony Lee.
+Anthony who is an avid Ultra Runner himself, has brought ultra running in the last ten years to the forefront of Donadea Running Club encouraging other members of the club to get involved in 24 hour races, ultra team events and the Connemara Ultra Run.

 Through Anthony's hard work and dedication the Donadea 50K has been awarded the IAU bronze label and the event itself was awarded championship status.